rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And they captured the two princes of Midian, Oreb and Zeeb.
 They killed Oreb at the rock of Oreb, and Zeeb they killed at the winepress of Zeeb.
 Then they pursued Midian, and they brought the heads of Oreb and Zeeb to Gideon across the Jordan. ^0725

-Then the men of Ephraim said to him, What is this that you have done to us, not to call us when you went to fight against Midian?
+Then the men of Ephraim said to him, What is this that you have done to us, not to call us when you went to fight with Midian?
 And they accused him fiercely. ^0801

 And he said to them, What have I done now in comparison with you?
 Is not the gleaning of the grapes of Ephraim better than the grape harvest of Abiezer? ^0802